Herman F. Kramer: Early life

 Herman Frederick Kramer was born in Lincoln, Nebraska on November 27, 1892, a son of German immigrant Franz (Frank) Kramer and Sophia (Rodenspiel) Kramer, a first generation American whose parents were from Germany.
 Kramer grew up speaking and reading German and English.
 He attended the public schools of Lincoln and graduated from Lincoln High School in 1909.

 In July 1910, Kramer enlisted as a private in the Nebraska National Guard's 5th Infantry Regiment.
 He was promoted to sergeant the following October, and in December 1912 he received his commission as a second lieutenant.
 In August 1914, he was promoted to captain as the regiment's inspector of small arms practice.

-After high school, Kramer attended the University of Nebraska–Lincoln.
+After high school, Kramer attended the University of Nebraska.
 At college, he was a member of the Alpha Sigma Phi fraternity and the Pershing Rifles.
 The university maintained a corps of cadets, which Kramer commanded with the rank of student colonel.
 He was also president of the cadet officers' club.
 Kramer graduated in 1914 with a Bachelor of Science degree in mechanical engineering.
 After graduation, Kramer continued to serve in the National Guard while working as a partner in his father's construction company.
 His professional memberships included the American Society of Mechanical Engineers.